acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ~~~
 {:.language-bash}

-Intel compiler does not print optimization information on screen, it is saved in *\*.optrpt* files.
+Intel compiler does not print optimization information on screen, it creates optimization report *\*.optrpt* files.

 Optimization report saved in the file *elect_energy.optrpt* indicates that our main nested *for* loops computing potential energy at lines 42 and 44 are not vectorized:
 ~~~
 LOOP BEGIN at elect_energy.c(42,2) remark #25460: No loop optimizations reported